 Assistant County Attorney

 The Louisa County Attorney is the Chief Legal Officer and Counsel to the County of Louisa.
-The Louisa County Attorney reports directly to and is responsible to the Louisa County Board of Supervisors.
-The Louisa County Attorney represents the County by providing timely legal services and advice to the Board of Supervisors, Constitutional Officers, Department Heads, as well as the various boards, authorities and commissions in and for Louisa County.
-The Louisa County Attorney performs complex legal work including the management and trial of complex civil litigation; works with insurance counsel and outside counsel, reviews and prepares legal documents including ordinances, legal opinions and contracts.
+The Louisa County Attorney reports directly to, and is responsible to, the Louisa County Board of Supervisors.
+The Louisa County Attorney represents the County by providing timely legal services and advice to the Board of Supervisors, constitutional officers, and department heads, as well as to the various boards, authorities, and commissions in and for Louisa County.
+The Louisa County Attorney performs complex legal work, including the management and trial of complex civil litigation; works with insurance counsel and outside counsel; and reviews and prepares legal documents, including ordinances, legal opinions, and contracts.
 The Louisa County Attorney is the primary risk management officer for the County and works daily with leadership, staff, and citizens to resolve problems.
 For complete details for the position of County Attorney, please visit our website at www.louisacounty.com.
-To be considered, a completed Louisa County Employment Application is required.
-EOE.
+To be considered, candidates must complete a Louisa County Employment Application.
+EOE